NordineOub/lastfm-study-case/README.md

 ### Import data

-Dataset come from http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html You can redirect the DATA_PATH with the path of the downloaded file *userid-timestamp-artid-artname-traid-traname.tsv*
+Dataset come from http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html You can define the DATA_PATH in docker-compose.yml with the path of the downloaded file *userid-timestamp-artid-artname-traid-traname.tsv*

 ### Launch streamlit with Docker compose
 ```bash